jrkuehner/gettingandcleaning/CodeBook.md

 		     type: numeric

 I think that my final data set is tidy, because
        - each variable forms a column
        - each observation forms a row
        - there is only one observation type in the table

 I considered the question that there are two groups of subjects: test and training.
-So a column could in fact contain two variables: "variable.test" and "variable.training".
+So a column could in fact contain two variables: "subject.test" and "subject.training".

 But in the experiment description there is nowhere mentioned that these groups of subjects were treated differently in any manner.
-May be that this distinction could come in future experiments, where recognition of activity in the training group will be subject of a kind of pre - learning process?
+May be that this distinction could come in future experiments, where recognition of activity in the training group will be subject of a kind of pre-learning process?
-For now I believe that test and training are not important for the assignment.
+For now I believe that test and training are not relevant for the assignment.

 Operations to obtain the final data set: